-Professor Shiran Victoria Shen has been an Assistant Professor of Environmental Politics at the University of Virginia since August 2018.
-Previously, she forged her own path in graduate school at Stanford University (2013–2018) by simultaneously pursuing a Ph.D. in Political Science and an M.S. in Civil & Environmental Engineering (atmosphere & energy), and was the first student at Stanford to complete such joint degrees.
-She graduated with high honors from Swarthmore College in 2012.
+Shiran Victoria Shen is an Assistant Professor of Environmental Politics at the University of Virginia (2018–).
+Previously, she forged her own path in graduate school at Stanford University (2013–2018) by simultaneously pursuing a Ph.D. in Political Science and an M.S. in Civil & Environmental Engineering.
+She graduated Phi Beta Kappa and with high honors from Swarthmore College in 2012.

-Shen’s research explores how incentives shape environmental politics, especially in industrializing and urbanizing countries.
-Her specialties are in the politics of air pollution and the social impacts of climate change.
-She seeks to integrate relevant techniques from political science, engineering, earth systems, computer science, and other disciplines to illuminate the problems of energy and the environment.
+From the lenses of environmental politics, Prof. Shen’s research speaks to fundamental issues in the study of political economy, policy implementation, public management, and bureaucracy in China and beyond.
+Methodologically, she seeks to integrate relevant techniques from political science, engineering, earth systems, computer science, and other disciplines to illuminate the problems of energy and the environment.

 Professor Shen is writing a book based on her dissertation, The Political Pollution Cycle: An Inconvenient Truth and How To Break It.
 This work has been recognized with the Paul A. Sabatier Award from the American Political Science Association, Malcolm Jewell Award from the Southern Political Science Association, and the Best Dissertation Award from the Association for Public Policy Analysis and Management.